Cytlan/openbgi/README.md

 Ethornell / Buriko General Interpreter
 --------------------------------------

-"Ethornell / Buriko General Interpreter" is most commonly referred to as "BGI".
+"Ethornell / Buriko General Interpreter" is most commonly referred to as "BGI" or "Ethornell".

 BGI consists of a stack-based Virtual Machine (VM) plus subsystems for drawing graphics, synthesising graphical effects, playing sound, and reading/writing files.